-- 23. Under ICOBS 2.5.3G(2), Bar would have been entitled to rely on information provided to it in writing (such as the Second BAA and the written assurances from Aderia) by an unconnected authorised person (such as Aderia) unless it was aware or ought reasonably to have been aware of any fact that would give reasonable grounds to question the accuracy of that information.
+- 22. Under ICOBS 2.5.3G(2), Bar would have been entitled to rely on information provided to it in writing (such as the Second BAA and the written assurances) by an unconnected authorised person (such as Aderia) unless it was aware or ought reasonably to have been aware of any fact that would give reasonable grounds to question the accuracy of that information.
 Bar had reasonable grounds to question the accuracy of information, in particular the provisions of the Berliner MGA Agreement, under which it held its binding authority.
-It did not receive satisfactory responses to the enquiries which it made about those concerns.
-In the circumstances, Bar should have undertaken further and more detailed enquiries in order to satisfy its concerns. - 24.
-The grounds for concern that Bar raised with Aderia relating to the Berliner MGA Agreement prior to the Offer Letter being sent in late May/early June 2013 included whether:

-- a) the Berliner MGA Agreement was in place and had been signed; - b) Berliner's premium income limit was sufficient to enable Bar to write the level of business for which the Second BAA made provision; and - c) Berliner was appropriately capitalised. - 25.
+It did not receive satisfactory responses when it enquired about the provisions of the Berliner MGA Agreement.
+In the circumstances, Bar and Mr Redgrave should have undertaken further and more detailed enquiries in order to satisfy their concerns. - 23.
+The grounds for concern that Bar raised with Aderia concerning the Berliner MGA Agreement prior to the Offer Letter being sent in late May/early June 2013 included whether: - a) the Berliner MGA Agreement was in place and had been signed; - b) Berliner's premium income limit was sufficient to enable Bar to write the level of business for which the Second BAA made provision; and - c) Berliner was appropriately capitalised. - 24.
 Prior to sending the Offer Letter, Bar had taken some steps through Aderia to satisfy itself that the Berliner MGA Agreement, and other arrangements, were in place and effective for the purposes of the Second BAA.
-However, the steps that Bar took were inadequate in the following ways: - a) on a number of occasions, prior to the Offer Letter being sent, Bar asked Aderia to provide a signed copy of the Berliner MGA Agreement.
-Notwithstanding those requests, Bar did not see a signed copy of the Berliner MGA Agreement until after 15 July 2013, following intervention by the Authority and over six weeks after sending the Offer Letter; - b) Bar made a number of requests from March 2013 onwards to meet the chief executive of Berliner in order to discuss the PII arrangements.
+However, the steps that Bar took were inadequate in the following ways: - a) on a number of occasions, prior to the Offer Letter being sent, Bar asked Aderia to provide a copy of the signed Berliner MGA Agreement.
+Notwithstanding those requests, Bar did not see a copy of the signed Berliner MGA Agreement until after 15 July 2013 following intervention by the Authority and over six weeks after sending the Offer Letter; - b) Bar made a number of requests from March 2013 onwards to meet the CEO of Berliner in order to discuss the PII arrangements.
 That meeting only took place in July 2013 following intervention by the Authority; and - c) Bar had concerns about Berliner's reinsurance arrangements and pressed Aderia for information between April and May 2013, but only received details of a draft reinsurance slip on 23 June 2013.